TangibleInc/loops-and-logic/readme.txt

 === Support ===

-* Please see [our documentation site](https://loop.tangible.one/) for a complete description of plugin features.
+* Please see the [official plugin site](https://loopsandlogic.com/) and [the documentation](https://docs.loopsandlogic.com/) for a complete description of plugin features.
 * Support & discussions can be found on [our forum located here](https://discourse.tangible.one/).

 === Key Features ===